 Master's Entry Program in Nursing (MEPN)

-The master's entry program in nursing is an accelerated educational program that prepares well-qualified graduates of baccalaureate or higher degree programs in other disciplines to become advanced practice nurses in an intensive program designed for highly motivated students.
+The Master's Entry Program in Nursing is an accelerated educational program that prepares well-qualified graduates of baccalaureate or higher degree programs in other disciplines to become advanced practice nurses.

-The program consists of a 12 month intensive pre-licensure educational program leading to registered nurse licensure that must be completed successfully on a full-time schedule, followed by a 2.5 year period in which students will earn a master's degree in nursing and be prepared for certification and practice in one of the graduate specialties offered by the Department of Nursing.
+The program consists of a 12-month intensive pre-licensure educational program leading to registered nurse licensure that must be completed successfully on a full-time schedule, followed by a 2 1/2 year period in which students earn a master's degree in nursing and prepare for certification and practice in one of the graduate specialties offered by the Department of Nursing.

-The deadline for admission to the last planned MEPN class is January 15, 2013.
-After this class, it is anticipated that the Master's Entry Program in Nursing (MEPN) will become the Doctor Entry Program in Nursing (DEPN).
-Visit the Planned Programs page for more information on the planned DEPN program.
+The deadline for admission to the final MEPN class was January 15, 2013.
+The Master's Entry Program in Nursing (MEPN) has become the Direct Entry Program in Nursing (DEPN).

 Courses of Study and Curriculum